apache/nuttx/Documentation/quickstart/install.rst

   .. tab:: Windows / WSL

-    If you are are building Apache NuttX on windows and using WSL follow that installation guide for Linux.
-This has been verified against the Ubunutu 18.04 version.
+    If you are are building Apache NuttX on Windows and using WSL follow that installation guide for Linux.
+This has been verified against the Ubuntu 18.04 version.

     There may be complications interacting with
     programming tools over USB.
 Recently support for USBIP was added to WSL 2